Augustin007/anremithrl-s-guide-to-earendor/Campaigns/3500 Adventures in Arthulion/Campaign/Act 2 - Emerald Plot/Session 6 - Adventures in Arthulion.md

 A few days later they reach the Coriquendi town of Beden.
 Duthrim attempts to set up a forge of sorts, particularly since the local one closed, but is met with Coriquendi bureaucracy and is unable to navigate the forms.

-Jason, demonstrating his quality as a soldier, is able to get hired as a mercantile guard by Keran Yanel a Nerethi silk merchant who seems to approve Jason's anti-Sonorous sentiments.
+Jason, demonstrating his quality as a soldier, is able to get hired as a mercantile guard by Keran Yanel, a Nerethi silk merchant who seems to approve Jason's anti-Sonorous sentiments.
 Jason manages to get Duthrim hired as well, as a smith for the caravan.
 They begin travelling with Yanel through Nolorei forests, following the river Lel.

 They have several conversations, and skip stones at a small lake where they stop.
 Jason states his father was a noble man and a warrior.
 The two differ on how many problems can be solved by violence.